-- I. Composition The manner in which the artist presents the subject or subjects in an artwork. - A. Focus how the person, place or thing is shown in the artwork - 1.
-Point of view the subject is shown whole or parts are shown; the viewer is looking up, down or straight at the subject. - 2.
-Pose the position of a living subject standing, sitting, from the front or side, quietly or in motion.
+- I. Composition The manner in which the artist presents the subject or subjects in an artwork.

+- A. Focus the position of the viewer

+- 1. Point of view the subject is shown whole or parts are shown;

+- 2. The viewer is looking up, down or straight at the subject, from the front or side.

+- B. Pose the position of the subject

+- 1. Standing, sitting

+- 2. Quietly or in motion.

+- 3. The facial expression

-B. Placement
+C. Placement